sozemego/sozes-blog/content/blog/first-post/index.md

 Here are some of the technologies/languages/buzz words I use for game development (and at work):

-Java, Java, React, Angular, Spring, JBoss, Linux, Windows, threejs, react-three-fiber, libgdx, gatsby (this blog).
+Java, Java, React, Redux, xState, Angular, Spring, JBoss, Linux, Windows, threejs, react-three-fiber, libgdx, gatsby (this blog).

 <b>Why does this blog exist?</b>